fonzdm/servarr/README.md

 </details>

-Please read [Helm Chart README.md](./servarr/README.md) for details on how to configure the values needed for this chart.
+Please read [Helm Chart README.md](./servarr/README.md) for further details on the values supported by the Chart.

 ## Contributing